-It’s true that the power hiding inside Ultrabooks and gaming laptops have grown by leaps and bounds, especially since some come equipped with GPUs almost on par with what you would find in a desktop.
-But it’s been harder for manufacturers to stay up to speed with internal cooling, super-efficient heat-pipes and clever fan setups to keep CPUs and GPUs from overheating.
-The best laptop cooling pad can take some of the load, helping those internals stay cool and avoid performance throttling.
+The power hiding inside Ultrabooks and gaming laptops have grown by leaps and bounds, some with powerful GPUs you would find in a desktop.
+Sadly, manufacturers have found it hard to stay up to speed in terms of internal cooling to keep CPUs and GPUs from overheating.
+That’s where the best laptop cooling pads come in.
+They take some of the heat so that those internals can stay cool and avoid performance throttling.

 How laptop cooling pads help with cooling